A new platform for documentation and tutorials is launching soon.

 Except for creating persistent volumes and ensuring there is a storage class configured (see below), installing Consul on your self-hosted Kubernetes cluster is the same process as installing Consul on a cloud-hosted Kubernetes cluster.
 See the Installation Overview for install instructions.

 »Predefined Persistent Volume Claims (PVCs)

-If running a self-hosted Kubernetes installation, you mean need to pre-create the persistent volumes for the stateful set that the Consul servers run in.
+If running a self-hosted Kubernetes installation, you may need to pre-create the persistent volumes for the stateful set that the Consul servers run in.

 The only way to use a pre-created PVC is to name them in the format Kubernetes expects:

 The Kubernetes namespace you are installing into, Helm release name, and ordinal must match between your Consul servers and your pre-created PVCs.
 You only need as many PVCs as you have Consul servers.
 For example, given a Kubernetes namespace of "vault," a release name of "consul," and 5 servers, you would need to create PVCs with the following names:

 Your Kubernetes installation must either have a default storage class specified (see https://kubernetes.io/docs/concepts/storage/storage-classes/ and https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) or you must specify the storage class for the Consul servers: